-If you are age 6 months to 4 years, it will take 16 to 20 weeks to complete your primary series with the Pfizer-BioNTech vaccine and 8 to 12 weeks with the Moderna vaccine.
+If you are age 6 months to 4 years, it will take:

+- 16 to 20 weeks to complete your primary series with the Pfizer-BioNTech vaccine, or - 8 to 12 weeks to complete your primary series with the Moderna vaccine

 The Moderna vaccine is recommended for children age 6 months to 4 years who have a weak immune system to give them protection as quickly as possible.

-If you are age 5 to 29 years, it is recommended to get the Pfizer-BioNTech vaccine.
-This vaccine has been shown to have a lower risk of myocarditis and pericarditis in people age 12 to 29 years.
+If you are age 5 years, it is recommended to get the Pfizer-BioNTech vaccine over the Moderna vaccine.
+The Pfizer-BioNTech vaccine has been shown to have a lower risk of myocarditis and pericarditis, especially in people age 12 to 29 years.
 It may also have a lower risk for children age 5 to 11 years.

-If you can't get or don't want an mRNA vaccine, you can get the protein-based vaccine if you are age 12 years or older or a viral vector-based vaccine if you are age 18 years or older.
+If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine if you are age 12 years or older.

-Usually you get the same vaccine for all your doses.
+Usually, you get the same vaccine for all your doses.
 If your first-dose vaccine is not available or you cannot have it, you can get a different COVID-19 vaccine for your next dose.
 Whichever vaccine you get to complete your primary series protects you against COVID-19.